KanwalArora029/careers-managing-your-job-search/README.md

 # Managing Your Job Search

 Finding a job takes time and commitment.
-To land a job as a web developer, you must be an active job seeker.
+To land a job, you must be an active job seeker.
 Below you'll see how active seekers operate as well as ways you can strategize and manage your job search.

 ## Passive vs. Active Job Seekers